LTC Staff Development Educator

 (All responsibilities may not be performed by all incumbents.)

-• Maintain an active Nurse license in good standing throughout employment.
+• Maintain an active Illinois nursing license in good standing throughout employment.

 MATERIAL AND EQUIPMENT USED